Surviving the Crash after your Crush

 deeper bonds, and quell his engulfment

-is incapable of sustaining any type of feeling, including love.
+is incapable of sustaining any type of emotion, including love.

 He'll act-out his ambivalence or upsets, rather than speaking